Pros and Cons of .38 special vs .40 S&W and the differences between them

 When it comes to handguns, there are a variety of calibers available to choose from.
 Two popular options are the .38 Special and .40 S&W. In this blog, we will explore the differences between these two calibers and discuss their respective pros and cons.

 The .38 Special has been around since the late 1800s and has a reputation for being reliable and accurate.
-It is a popular choice for self-defense and is often used by law enforcement.
+It is a popular choice for self-defense and was often used by law enforcement.
 The .40 S&W, on the other hand, is a more recent addition to the handgun world, having been developed in the 1990s.
-It was created as a result of the FBI's search for a more effective caliber after the infamous Miami shootout in 1986.
+It was derived from a result of the FBI's search for a more effective caliber after the infamous Miami shootout in 1986.

 One of the primary differences between these two calibers is their size.
 The .38 Special is a smaller round, with a bullet diameter of .357 inches, while the .40 S&W has a bullet diameter of .400 inches.
-The .40 S&W is also a more powerful round, with a higher velocity and greater stopping power than the .38 Special.
+The .40 S&W is also a more powerful round, with a higher velocity and greater muzzle energy than the .38 Special.

 Another important difference to consider is the recoil.
-The .40 S&W has a greater recoil than the .38 Special, which can be a factor to consider for those who are sensitive to recoil.
-Additionally, the .40 S&W tends to be more expensive than the .38 Special due to its increased power and popularity.
+The .40 S&W has a greater recoil than the .38 Special, making most handguns chambered in .40 have a much more noticeable recoil.
+Additionally, the .40 S&W tends to be more expensive than the .38 Special due to the fewer guns chambered in the caliber and lower popularity.

 When it comes to self-defense, both of these calibers have their pros and cons.
-The .38 Special has a proven track record of reliability and accuracy, and its smaller size makes it easier to conceal.
-However, it may not have the stopping power of the .40 S&W. The .40 S&W, on the other hand, has greater stopping power but may be more difficult to control due to its recoil.
+The .38 Special has a proven track record of reliability and accuracy, and is chambered in numerous easier to conceal handguns.
+However, it may not have the stopping power of the .40 S&W. The .40 S&W, on the other hand, has greater power and velocity but is generally more difficult to control due to its recoil.

 The choice between the .38 Special and .40 S&W ultimately comes down to personal preference and the intended use of the firearm.
 Both of these calibers have their strengths and weaknesses, and it is important to consider these factors when making a decision.